 Is the bookstore open?

 LSCO’s campus bookstore is open and ready to serve students each Monday through Thursday 7:45 am through 2 pm.
 They will continue to accept orders online for delivery or for pick-up at the Lamar University Beaumont campus.
 Plan ahead and shop early since there may be longer shipping times than usual based on local delivery conditions.
 Please visit the bookstore website for specific information regarding bookstore policy, textbook rentals, or purchases.

 I am an LSCO employee and think that I am considered to be at an increased risk as defined by the CDC.
 What is the process to request workplace accommodations?

 Employees who are believed to be at an increased risk (as defined by CDC) and that want to request a workplace modification related to COVID-19 must complete the Workplace Modification Request Form.
-Evidence of your condition must be submitted to the HR Director at firstname.lastname@example.org.
+Evidence of your condition must be submitted with the form.
 Turnaround time for decisions on how to best accommodate the workplace conditions for employees is not predictable, so please submit the form and documentation at least one week (5 business days) in advance of the time that you are expected to return to work.